Inca Trail Trek - Machu Picchu Picture

 Inca Trail Availability

-Hike Along The Inca Trail to Machu Picchu!
+Hike To Machu Picchu Along The Inca Trail Peru!

 Local Expertise and a Top-Quality Service on Inca Trail Treks Since 2009!

-Discover the wonders of Peru's heartland by hiking the Inca Trail to Machu Picchu with Valencia Travel Cusco.
-Our exclusive Inca Trail packages immerse you in breathtaking Peruvian countryside, guiding you along the ancient pathways of the Incas to the iconic Machu Picchu.
-The world-famous Inca Trail is considered the best trekking route in South America and follows the ancient roads that were created by the Incas centuries ago.
+Discover the wonders of Peru's heartland by hiking the Inca Trail Peru with Valencia Travel Cusco.
+Our exclusive Inca Trail hike immerses you in breathtaking Peruvian countryside, guiding you along the ancient pathways of the Incas to the iconic Machu Picchu.
+The world-famous Inca Trail hike is considered the best trekking route in South America and follows the ancient roads that were created by the Incas centuries ago.

-As you hike the Inca Trail, you will come across fascinating archaeological sites that are accessible only by foot.
+Along the Inca Trail trek, you will come across fascinating archaeological sites that are accessible only by foot.
 Accompanied by a knowledgeable guide from Valencia Travel Cusco, you will learn about the rich history of the Inca civilization while making new friends from around the globe.
 The Inca Trail hike is challenging in parts, but the experience is truly life-changing and well worth the effort.

 Our Inca Trail packages include the 2-Day Short Inca Trail, the 4-Day Classic Inca Trail, the 4-Day Classic Inca Trail - Premium, the 5-Day Classic Inca Trail Trek, the 5-Day Inca Trail Express, and the 7-Day Hike The Inca Trail to Machu Picchu.
-These Inca Trail hikes follow the ancient pathways carved out of the mountains centuries ago by the Incas, offering the perfect blend of camping and hiking for your Inca Trail adventure.
+These Inca Trail hikes follow the ancient pathways carved out of the mountains centuries ago by the Incas, offering the perfect blend of camping and trekking when you hike Machu Picchu.

 What You Need To Know About Hiking The Inca Trail:

-1. The Inca Trail covers approximately 42 kilometers (26 miles).
+1. The Inca Trail hike covers approximately 42 kilometers (26 miles).

 2. The Inca Trail's difficulty ranges from moderate to challenging due to the altitude and varied terrain.